 Also included is VIP Membership which bundles together three exclusive Forza Edition cars, Crown Flair, Vanity Items, an Emote and a Car Horn, a gift Player House, 2x Credit race rewards and weekly bonus Super Wheelspins – yes, hate them or feel ambivalent about them, Wheelspins return.

-Finally, you also get two game expansions when they become available – in Forza Horizon 4 these would have been the Fortune Island and Lego Speed Champions add-ons, for example – and three days early, so you can play from the 6th November.
+Finally, you also get two game expansions when they become available – in Forza Horizon 4 these would have been the Fortune Island and Lego Speed Champions add-ons, for example – and four days early, so you can play from the 5th November.
 You affluent sods.